MicrosoftDocs/win32/desktop-src/medfound/melicenseacquisitionstart.md

-﻿---
+---
-Description: 'Raised by the policy engine when license acquisition is about to begin.
-License acquisition is performed using the application's implementation of the IMFContentProtectionManager interface.' ms.assetid: 'c328743c-a69b-431e-8a05-0e140aad9b4d'
+Description: Raised by the policy engine when license acquisition is about to begin.
+License acquisition is performed using the applications implementation of the IMFContentProtectionManager interface. ms.assetid: c328743c-a69b-431e-8a05-0e140aad9b4d
 title: MELicenseAcquisitionStart event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MELicenseAcquisitionStart event

 Raised by the policy engine when license acquisition is about to begin.
-License acquisition is performed using the application's implementation of the [**IMFContentProtectionManager**](imfcontentprotectionmanager.md) interface.
+License acquisition is performed using the application's implementation of the [**IMFContentProtectionManager**](/windows/win32/mfidl/nn-mfidl-imfcontentprotectionmanager?branch=master) interface.

 ## Event values

-Possible values retrieved from [**IMFMediaEvent::GetValue**](imfmediaevent-getvalue.md) include the following.
+Possible values retrieved from [**IMFMediaEvent::GetValue**](/windows/win32/mfobjects/nf-mfobjects-imfmediaevent-getvalue?branch=master) include the following.